 Bake on 200c (400f gas mark 6) for 35-40 minutes.
 Use your best judgement if it is ready or not!
 It should look like a freshly baked loaf of bread (because it is one!) a little crispy on top and a little toasted.
 This may be trial and error depending on your oven.

 Once ready take the bread out of the oven and leave to cool a little in the pan for a few moments only.
 Release the bread from the pan, using oven gloves, and leave to stand on a cooling tray.

 The main image features this recipe with a sprinkle of activated sunflower seeds pressed in to the top of the bread before baking.
 And please if you do make this bread let me know!
 I think it marks a revolution in bread making and is so very healthy it definitely fits in with most diets – especially gluten-free (without adding ridiculous gluten free products to the ingredients list!) is great for coeliacs and we also think may also be Gerson approved!
 At my latest retreat with some Gerson Interns they were certainly impressed!

-If you would like to join myself & Stefano at one of our of organic weekends of raw food & fermentation making foods like this that are plant-based (cooked and raw) fermented, nutritious, delicious and satisfying then please check out the details here.
+If you would like to join me at one of our my organic weekends of raw food & fermentation making foods like this that are plant-based (cooked and raw) fermented, nutritious, delicious and satisfying then please check out the details here.